datacarpentry/semester-biology/exercises/Basic-queries-selecting-Access.md

-For this and many of the following problems you will create queries that retrieve the relevant information from the Portal small mammal survey data that you imported in the [Databases 2 problem](databases-2-problem).
+For this and many of the following problems you will create queries that retrieve the relevant information from the Portal small mammal survey data that you imported in the [Importing Tables problem]({{ site.baseurl }}/exercises/Database-control-importing-tables-Access).
 You may need to know more about the database than you currently do in order to answer the questions.
 For example, you may need to know what species is associated with the two character species ID or you may need to know the units for the individual's